bemozi/bemozi.github.io/README.md

 ## Development Status & Warranty

-The current version is under active development and may contain bugs or unexpected behavior.
+The current version is under active development and may contain bugs, security vulnerabilities or unexpected behavior.
 It is provided **"as-is"** without any warranty, express or implied.
 (See the [LICENSE](https://github.com/bemozi/bemozi.github.io/tree/main?tab=License-1-ov-file) file for full details).

 ## Data Safety & Liability